jwplatta/obsidian_semantic_search/README.md

 - **Embed Vault** adds all the markdown files in the vault to the vector datastore.
 - **Update Index** updates embedding index for vector datastore.

+Before your first search, use the **Embed Vault** command to add all the files in the vault to the vector datastore.
+Then use the **Update Index** command to update the embedding index for the vector datastore.

 ### Embedding a Single File

 <p align="center">